benanne/theano_fftconv/README.md

 ## Current status

 The implementation gives the same result as a valid convolution using Theano's own conv2d.
-With the implementation of a ComplexDotOp, it seems to surpass Theano's own conv2d in speed in some scenarios.
+With the implementation of a BatchedComplexDot op, which executes many complex dot products in multiple streams, the performance seems to be quite good (several times faster than Theano's own conv2d in many cases).

-On my laptop with a GT 540M (96 cores) the speedup is quite significant.
-On a workstation with a GTX680 (1536 cores) the improvement is less pronounced, but it's still 2x faster in many cases.
-This implies that we're not parallelising enough yet.
-Parallelising the complex dot product (using the lowlevel CUBLAS API with multiple streams, and later using cublasCgemmBatched) is the next step.
+An alternative way to parallelise the batched complex dot product is to use cublasCgemmBatched.
+This is the next thing to try.